BizTecBritain/SuperXO-Multiplayer/README.md

 ## About The Project

 There is a game called [Strategic Tic Tac Toe](https://www.coolmathgames.com/0-strategic-tic-tac-toe).
-As per usual I was bored and so I decided to try to program it from scratch!
+As per usual I was bored and so I decided to try to program a multiplayer version!

 ### Built With